 It might have been a bit over-zealous of me to register for the Evergreen Sprint Triathlon.
 Post-race I finally decided to look it up and turns out the last tri I did was in October 2016.
 Almost three years ago.
 And in those three years I’ve swam maybe a dozen times.
 Ridden my bike a handful more.
 But I wanted to swim in the Evergreen Lake and I didn’t want to wait another whole year to do it so … Yeah, bad reasoning, but admittedly I’m the master of.

 The first thing to hit me race morning was the temperature.
-Where two days before we had hit a crazy Colorado high of 93 degrees in our little mountain town, I woke Sunday morning to a crisp 45 degrees.
+Where two days before we had reached a crazy Colorado high of 93 degrees in our little mountain town, I woke Sunday morning to a crisp 45 degrees.
 No joke!
 Some huge front had pushed through and dropped the temps by almost 50 degrees.
-Now, it’s no secret I far prefer the cold, but I’m a runner NOT a swimmer and I started to question my choice of a sleeveless wetsuit not to mention open water swimming period!
+Now, it’s no secret I far prefer the cold, but I’m a runner NOT a swimmer and I started to question my choice of a sleeveless wetsuit, not to mention open water swimming period!
 But rain, shine or frost bite, I’ve never quit a race due to weather and I wasn’t about to start.

 I was in the last wave.
 You know the old-farts wave.
 And for once I was truly happy to be back of the pack.
 Each added five minutes between waves let the sun come up a little warmer.
 There was nothing about the swim I was really nervous about so standing lakeside a little longer didn’t increase my anxiety and when it was time, I dove in ready to rock.

 But not even a few minutes in, I couldn’t quite regulate my breathing.
 Maybe it was the wetsuit.
-I hadn’t worn one since 2012 and being encased in a skintight rubber full body condom was a bit restrictive.
+I hadn’t worn one since 2012 and being encased in a skintight, rubber, full body condom was a bit restrictive.
 Or maybe it was swimming at 8,000 feet.
 What, you need oxygen to swim?!
 The more I overthought it, the more I started to struggle, and the more I started to struggle the more I started to panic.
 I scanned the lake for a rescue boat and saw a kayak heading towards one of only a few swimmers still behind me but with another boat pulling up the rear, I claimed this one for my own.
 I held on for a minute until the volunteer asked me what I wanted to do; quit or go on.
 I hesitated.
 I am not a quitter but drowning didn’t seem like a fun idea either.
 “Can you stay with me”, I asked.
 I figured having someone right next to me if I started to sink like a rock would quell the nerves and thankfully being almost last meant I could have a private boat.

 I couldn’t freestyle.
 At all.
 Every time I tried to put my face in the water I felt my pulse freak out.
 So between breast stroke, back stroke and doggie paddle, I inched my way across the lake.
 Donna, my captain kayak, made small talk to keep me going.
 At the last stretch I saw Sierra and Kenzie on the shore.
 They knew something was wrong.
 I’m historically front of my wave in the swim.
 But as they urged me on towards the finish I heard Donna yell out and swimming right in front of me was a muskrat!
 I guess the little critter thought he had his lake back, or maybe he just wanted to see what all the fuss was about.
 It totally made my day though!
 A little muskrat love to lift my drowning spirits.

 Finally out of the water, I made it through transition in just a little more than two minutes.
 The bike was what I feared most given the first seven miles were all up hill but my only goal was to stay in the saddle.
-It was a gorgeous ride!.
-Upper Bear Creek is lined with some of the most gorgeous homes and properties in Evergreen and I simply enjoyed.
+It was a gorgeous ride!
+Upper Bear Creek is lined with some of the most incredible homes and properties in Evergreen and I simply enjoyed.
 I wasn’t fast but I held strong and I even made it to the top of Witter Gulch, the hill I was most worried about.
 The next couple miles were some awesome rollers with downhills where I hit upwards of 36mph!
 I was surprisingly loving the ride but as I came off of one of the hills and went to downshift for the climb, my damn chain came off.
 Seriously wtf.
 I got it back on quickly but there was no way I was able to get going again facing the climb so I had to hobble walk the hill.
 So.
 Damn.
 Annoying.
 I made it through the rest of the ride with no issues thought I did have to walk one more hill.
 I feel much better after looking through race pics though because there were A LOT of people caught on camera walking.
 So glad I wasn’t the only one.

 I was out of T2 and on the run in less than a minute.
 Not bad for a novice!
 Thankfully the run was uneventful.
 Not fast but consistent and I even got cheered on by a deer hanging out in someone’s front yard.